Key takeaways

 What is phentermine?

-Phentermine is a prescription medication that is FDA-approved for weight loss.
-It acts as an appetite suppressant and is available in different dosage forms, such as oral tablets and capsules.
-It is typically taken once daily.
+Phentermine is a prescription medication FDA approved for weight loss.
+It acts as an appetite suppressant and is usually taken as an oral tablet or capsule.
+Phentermine is taken once daily.

 What is Adderall?

-Adderall contains amphetamine salts and is primarily used to treat ADHD symptoms.
-It also helps in the management of narcolepsy.
+Adderall contains a combination of amphetamine salts and is mainly used to treat ADHD symptoms.
+It also helps manage narcolepsy.
 Adderall is available as an oral tablet that’s taken every four to six hours.
-An extended-release tablet that’s taken once daily is also available.
+Adderall XR is an extended-release tablet taken once daily.

 Are phentermine and Adderall the same?

 No, phentermine and Adderall are not the same.
-Although both act as stimulant drugs, phentermine is FDA-approved for weight management, while Adderall, which is a combination of amphetamine and dextroamphetamine, is approved for ADHD and narcolepsy.
+Although both are stimulant medications, phentermine is approved for weight management, while Adderall is approved for ADHD and narcolepsy.

 Is phentermine or Adderall better?

-The effectiveness of phentermine and Adderall depends on the person’s prescribed condition and response to treatment.
-Phentermine may be a better choice for weight loss, although Adderall is sometimes used off-label for this purpose.
-Although Adderall is approved for ADHD, phentermine may sometimes be used off-label to manage ADHD.
-Consult a healthcare provider for the most effective option.
+The effectiveness of phentermine and Adderall depends on a person’s overall condition and treatment response.
+Phentermine may be a better choice for weight loss, although Adderall might be prescribed off-label for this purpose.
+Consult a healthcare professional for medical advice on the most effective option.

 Can I use phentermine or Adderall while pregnant?

-Phentermine and Adderall both carry risks during pregnancy and can only be used if the potential benefits justify the possible risks to the unborn baby.
+Phentermine and Adderall both carry risks during pregnancy.
+They should only be used if the potential benefits outweigh the risks to an unborn baby.

 Can I use phentermine or Adderall with alcohol?

-Avoid consuming alcohol with either phentermine or Adderall, as it may increase the risk of side effects with phentermine and Adderall, such as dizziness and headache.
-Drinking alcohol may also increase the risk of potential substance abuse with Adderall and phentermine.
+Avoid consuming alcohol with either phentermine or Adderall, as it may increase the risk of side effects of either drug, such as dizziness and headache.
+Drinking alcohol could also increase the risk of misusing Adderall or phentermine.

-- Phentermine highlights of prescribing information, The U.S. Food and Drug Administration (2012)
+- Phentermine highlights of prescribing information, Food and Drug Administration (2012)

-- Adderall highlights of prescribing information, The U.S. Food and Drug Administration (2023)
+- Adderall highlights of prescribing information, Food and Drug Administration (2023)

 - Non-medical use of prescription stimulants for weight loss, disordered eating, and body image, Eating Behaviors (2014)